 The BCUC provides regulatory oversight of basic insurance rates and service and ensures that costs are appropriately allocated between ICBC's basic and optional insurance businesses.
 Although the 2004 hearing focused on ICBC's approach to financial allocation, other issues arose related to capital levels and targets and the calculation of capital adequacy.
-An order from the BCUC on these issues could have a significant impact on the company.
+Based on the Commission's January 2005 decision, ICBC is preparing a capital management plan for its basic business which it will submit to the BCUC for review in August 2005 along with its financial information filing.
+ICBC's filing will propose no change in basic insurance rates for 2006.
+An order from the BCUC on these matters could have a significant impact on the company.

-Following progress in 2004, ICBC will continue to contribute towards an open and transparent regulatory process for the setting of basic insurance rates with the BCUC and the other parties involved.
+Following progress in 2004 and in the first half of 2005, ICBC will continue to contribute towards an open and transparent regulatory process for the setting of basic insurance rates with the BCUC and the other parties involved.
 Further, the company will build capacity and refine internal processes required to effectively meet its regulatory responsibilities.